faaiz004/SE_Project_Group_5/README.md

 - Express.js API – Backend built with Node and Express for robust performance.

 - React Frontend with Vite – Lightning-fast and modern frontend experience.

+We have made our env file in the backend, and has not been uploaded to github for privacy purposes.
+So the APIs will not work.